cdvelop/devtui/docs/issues/PAGINATION_HEAD_FOOT.md

 #### Edge Cases
 - Single tab: Show `[ 1/ 1]` (for clarity, even if only writers are present)
 - No fields (writers-only tabs): Should show `[ 1/ 1]` for clarity.
 If `[ 0/ 0]` is shown, this is confusing and is a bug.
 See test `TestPaginationWritersOnlyTab`.
-- Limit exceeded: Clamp to 99, log error via `LogToFile`
+- Limit exceeded: Clamp to 99, log error via `Logger`
 - Large numbers: Handle with `%2d` format for exact `[99/99]` spacing

 ### Testing Considerations